History of Cambuslang: Footbridge

-Cambuslang Footbridge (constructed by Strathclyde Regional Council in 1977)Cambuslang Footbridge at Gazetteer for Scotland is the point where the Clyde Walkway and the National Cycle Route 75 cross from the north to the south bank of the Clyde.
+Cambuslang Footbridge (constructed by Strathclyde Regional Council in 1977) is where the Clyde Walkway and the National Cycle Route 75 cross from the north to the south bank of the Clyde.
+The footbridge is just downstream from the original Cambuslang Bridge, and although the older structure is blocked off from vehicular traffic and is becoming overgrown, the fact that it is still in place and can be used freely by pedestrians means that for several decades there have been two bridges serving the same function only a few yards from one another.
 In 2015 a feasibility study was conducted on creating a new cycling and walking route which would run along the south (Cambuslang) river bank to Farme Cross in Rutherglen via the Clydebridge Steelworks site.
-The footbridge is just downstream from the original Cambuslang Bridge, and although becoming overgrown and blocked off from vehicular traffic the older structure is still in place and can be used freely by pedestrians, meaning that for several years there have been two crossings serving the same function only a few yards from one another.

 Cambuslang clergy

 The Catholic Church

 The revenues of the Parish of Cambuslang (originally Drumsagart) were obviously substantial enough for the priests to carry the title Rector.
 One – William Monypenny – had enough to endow a Chapel to Our Lady.
 These revenues also supported Vicars when the Rectors were made Prebendaries and were usually absent, attending to their official duties in Glasgow Cathedral.
 Cambuslang Parish was obviously a step on the career ladder of ambitious clerics who also had political ambitions.
 John Cameron (of the Lochiel Campbells) became Bishop of Glasgow – and made the Prebendaries of Cambuslang Chancellors of the Cathedral – and went on to hold all the Great Offices of State.
 David Beaton probably never even visited his Parish on his way up the ladder to become the Cardinal later murdered by soldiers supporting the Reformation in Scotland.

 Both Cameron and Beaton were members of the Scottish aristocracy, as were a number of other Rectors and Prebendaries – such as Lord Claud Hamilton – and the "English Cleric" mentioned below no doubt accompanied the many Anglo-Norman adventurers who came to Scotland at the time.
 The issues associated with the revenues of Cambuslang, and its entanglement with finding a living for young aristocrats, continued beyond the reformation.
 The revenues were in the hands of the landowners – the Heritors – who therefore nominated the Ministers, according to the Patronage Act, 1712.